A Pride of Satellites in the Constellation Leo? Discovery of the Leo VI Milky Way Satellite Galaxy with DELVE Early Data Release 3: Morphological Fits

 \section{Morphological Fits}

 To obtain an estimate of the morphological properties of Leo VI and its stellar population, we use the maximum-likelihood-based Ultra--faint GAlaxy LIkelihood toolkit (\texttt{ugali}, \citealt{Bechtol:2015, Drlica-Wagner:2020}) \CYTone{on the followup DECam observations of the system}.
-We model the stellar density profile of the candidate with an elliptical Plummer profile \citep{Plummer:1911}, with the free parameters described by the centroid coordinates ($\alpha_{J2000},\delta_{J2000}$), angular semi-major axis length, $a_h$, ellipticity, $\epsilon$, and the position angle (P.A.) of the major axis (defined East of North).
-We then model the magnitudes and colors of the candidate member stars with \texttt{PARSEC} isochrone model \citep{Bressan:2012, Chen:2014, Tang:2014, Chen:2015} with free parameters being the distance modulus, $(m-M)_0$, age, $\tau$, and the metallicity, $Z$, of the candidate system.
+We model the stellar density profile of the system with an elliptical Plummer profile \citep{Plummer:1911}, with the free parameters described by the centroid coordinates ($\alpha_{J2000},\delta_{J2000}$), angular semi-major axis length, $a_h$, ellipticity, $\epsilon$, and the position angle (P.A.) of the major axis (defined East of North).
+We then model the magnitudes and colors of the possible member stars with \texttt{PARSEC} isochrone model \citep{Bressan:2012, Chen:2014, Tang:2014, Chen:2015} with free parameters being the distance modulus, $(m-M)_0$, age, $\tau$, and the metallicity, $Z_{\rm phot}$, of the system.
 We also fit another free parameter: stellar richness, $\lambda$, which normalizes the \CYTtwo{total number of stars in the system} \citep{Bechtol:2015, Drlica-Wagner:2020}.

-We use the Markov Chain Monte Carlo sampler \texttt{emcee} \citep{Foreman_Mackey:2013} to simultaneously fit all the stellar density profiles and isochrone parameters in addition to the stellar richness.
-For star-galaxy separation, we loosen the stellar classification in our \texttt{ugali} analysis by defining stars to be sources with an object class of $0\leq \texttt{EXT\_FITVD} \leq 3$ to include as many Leo VI member \CYTone{candidates} as possible in our analysis.
+We use the Markov Chain Monte Carlo sampler \texttt{emcee} \citep{Foreman_Mackey:2013} to simultaneously fit all the stellar density profiles and isochrone parameters in addition to the stellar richness \CYTthree{(posterior distributions are shown in Figure \ref{Figure:AppendixA})}.
+For star-galaxy separation, we loosen the stellar classification in our \texttt{ugali} analysis by defining stars to be sources with an object class of $0\leq \texttt{EXT\_FITVD} \leq 3$ to include as many possible Leo VI member \CYTone{stars} as possible in our analysis.